hbeni/fgcom-mumble/client/plugin.spec.md

 Initialization
 --------------
-The plugin initializes with emtpy internal data and default cofiguration options.
+The plugin initializes with emtpy internal data and default configuration options.

 After loading, the plugin searches for a config file in various locations, whose contents will be parsed (the format is ini-style, e.g `key=value`, comments start with `;`).
 Contents overwrite previously set state, so there can be potentially an hierarchy of config files.
 The [example `fgcom-mumble.ini`](mumble-plugin/fgcom-mumble.ini) shows what options are supported currently.
 Installation and update instructions (like paths) are given in the [client `README.md`](../README.md) file.